 - 8.1.
 The UNM Counseling, Assistance, and Referral Services (CARS) is an important resource available to all benefitseligible UNM faculty and staff.
 CARS can help faculty or staff members to better understand their experience, facilitate resilience, identify options and take action in a constructive manner.
 Refer to UAP 3750 "Counseling, Assistance, and Referral Services." - 8.2.
 The HSC Office of Professionalism provides services to the members of the HSC, including faculty, learners, and staff.
 Services include advice regarding UNM policies and available resources, remedial and growth-oriented coaching, and group/team-based interventions. - 8.3.
-Ombuds Dispute Resolution Services for Faculty is a confidential, impartial, informal, and independent resource for addressing concerns about respectful campus interactions and for exploring the possibility of resolving difficulties at the least adversarial level.
+Ombuds Services are voluntary and are available to faculty at all levels, faculty administrators, and graduate students.
+These services are also available to staff as described in UAP 3220 "Ombuds Services."
+The Ombuds Services office is a confidential, impartial, informal, and independent resource for addressing concerns about respectful campus interactions and for exploring the possibility of resolving difficulties at the least adversarial level.
 Services include confidential respectful consultations about experiences and concerns, discussion of options, information about policies and relevant UNM resources, collaborative problem solving, and mediation.
-In the mediation process, the individuals decide if and how they will resolve their difficulties and they can write agreements for moving forward.
-These services are voluntary and are available to faculty at all levels and to faculty administrators.
-This office coordinates services with Ombuds Dispute Resolution for Staff, Ombuds Dispute Resolution for Graduate Students, and with the Dean of Students office as needs arise. - 8.4.
-Ombuds Dispute Resolution Services for Staff provides constructive conflict management support for staff and faculty who supervise staff as described in UAP 3220 "Ombuds Services and Dispute Resolution for Staff."
-This is an informal, confidential, impartial, and independent resource. - 8.5.
-Ombuds dispute resolution services are available for graduate students at the Office of Graduate Studies.
-With the graduate student's permission, the Ombuds for Graduate Students coordinates with the Ombuds for Faculty or the Ombuds for Staff for any continued services. - 8.6.
+In the mediation process, the individuals decide if and how they will resolve their difficulties, and they can make agreements for moving forward. - 8.4.
 The Dean of Students Office is available to undergraduate students for addressing concerns about respectful campus interactions.

-- August 24, 2022 Fixed broken links and updated title of Executive Vice President of Health Sciences, per FHB Policy A53 procedures - April 25, 2017 Amended policy approved by Faculty Senate - February 4, 2014 Amended procedures approved by Faculty Senate Operations Committee - January 29, 2014- Amended procedures approved by Faculty Senate Policy Committee - June 16, 2011-Approved by UNM President - March 22, 2011-Approved by Faculty Senate
+- September 17, 2024 Amended procedures approved by the Faculty Senate Operations Committee - September 4, 2024 Amended procedures approved by the Faculty Senate Policy Committee - August 24, 2022 Fixed broken links and updated title of Executive Vice President of Health Sciences, per FHB Policy A53 procedures - April 25, 2017 Amended policy approved by Faculty Senate - February 4, 2014 Amended procedures approved by Faculty Senate Operations Committee - January 29, 2014- Amended procedures approved by Faculty Senate Policy Committee - June 16, 2011-Approved by UNM President - March 22, 2011-Approved by Faculty Senate